containeroo/cleanup-gitlab-runner/README.md

 ## Introduction

-cleanup-gitlab-runner deletes all Gitlab runners with the state `offline`. cleanup-gitlab-runner is built to run in a CI environment (e.g. GitLab CI).
+cleanup-gitlab-runner deletes all Gitlab runners with the state `offline`. cleanup-gitlab-runner is built to run in a CI environment (e.g. GitLab CI) or as a Kubernetes cronjob.

 ## Requirements

 - GitLab

-## Configration
+## Configuration

 cleanup-gitlab-runner takes the following environment variables: